 A major difference between this specific detection and others is that the confidence is significantly lower, and it is not enough to make the cut for an official detection.
-The confidence level is 1.7 $\sigma$ , and the official amount that a detection has to be greater than is 5 $\sigma$ .
+The confidence level is 1.7 $\sigma$ , and the traditional amount that a detection has to be greater than is 5 $\sigma$ .
 LVT151012 also has a much greater distance compared to all other detections, which comes out to be approximately 1000 Mpc.

-My goal is to investigate why the confidence level for this detection is lower than others, including investigating multiple variables such as distance, luminosity, and sky localization, and also researching whether the gravitational waves caused by this event is really the result of inspiraling black holes, or maybe the result of a continuous wave source.
-But, in order to research this, I must know what exactly are gravitational waves and how are they measured.
+My goal was to investigate why the confidence level for this detection is lower than others, by first trying to produce a spectrogram while modeling it after a spectrogram from another research paper.
+This graph will reveal to me the chirp of the LVT151012 event, which will provide me with more information of the event.
+But, in order to research this, I must know what exactly are gravitational waves, how they work, and how are they measured.